Register to attend the Citizenship School

 What is the Citizenship School?

-The Citizenship School is a 40‑hour, in‑person training programme that combines learning, discussion, practical activities, mentoring, and real‑life civic action.
+The Citizenship School is an in-person training programme that combines learning, discussion, practical activities, mentoring, and real-life civic action.

-Understand how democracy and participation work in Europe and at national level
+Understand how democracy and participation work in Europe and in Portugal

-Learn about rights, responsibilities, and barriers to participation
+Learn about rights, responsibilities, and opportunities to get involved

 Develop confidence in communication, public speaking, and advocacy